pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

 ## Prepare your Amazon EKS resources – 45 minutes

 This section covers the details necessary to obtain your AWS credentials and configure the required Amazon RDS database in an AWS account.
-Pega supports creating a database resource in any environment if the IP address of the database is available to your Amazon EKS cluster.

 ### Creating your IAM user access keys